TomasettiLab/supersigs/README.md

-`supersigs` is a companion R package to a method proposed by *Afsari, et al. (2021, ELife)* to generate mutational signatures from single nucleotide variants in the cancer genome.
+`supersigs` is a companion R package to a method proposed by *Afsari, et al. (2021, ELife)* to generate mutational signatures from single nucleotide variants in the cancer genome. **Note: Package is under active development.**

 More details on the statistical method can be found in this paper: